ChatGPT & AI – A New Era in Evidence-Based Medicine?

 How Does the Pitts Integration Work?

-Screening: Complete abstract and full-text screening, including PDF uploads.
+- Screening: Complete abstract and full-text screening, including PDF uploads.

-This can be tried directly at app.pitts.ai.
+You can try this directly at app.pitts.ai.

 Cautions and Challenges